wprig/wprig/README.md

 - [npm](https://www.npmjs.com/)
 - [Composer](https://getcomposer.org/) (installed globally)

+### WP Rig and child themes
+WP Rig is built to lay a solid theme foundation, which is great for a parent theme, but not for a child theme.
+A child theme is meant to only add on or modify the foundation.
+As such, WP Rig is not intended for making child themes to extend any themes, whether they were originally built with WP Rig or not.

 ### How to install WP Rig:
 1. Clone or download this repository to the themes folder of a WordPress site on your development environment.
       - DO NOT give the WP Rig theme directory the same name as your eventual production theme.
 Suggested directory names are `wprig` or `wprig-themeslug`.
 For instance if your theme will eventually be named “Excalibur” your development directory could be named `wprig-excalibur`.
 The `excalibur` directory will be automatically created during the production process and should not exist beforehand.